-7On the twenty-fourth of Shebat, the eleventh month, in the second year of Darius, the word of Yahweh came to the prophet Zechariah son of Berechiah, the son of Iddo, in the following manner.
+On the twenty-fourth of Shebat, the eleventh month, in the second year of Darius, the word of Yahweh came to the prophet Zechariah son of Berechiah, the son of Iddo, in the following manner.

-8In a vision at night, I saw a man riding a Am 7:1 red horse.
-He was standing among the myrtle Dn trees in a ravine, and behind him were red, 7:1 brown and white horses.
-9I asked, "What are Rev these, my lord?"
-The angel with whom I was 6:1 talking answered, "You will know."
-10 The Dn man standing among the myrtle trees spoke, 7:16 "They are those whom Yahweh sent to patrol the earth."
-11These then reported to Yahweh's angel standing among the myrtle trees, "We have patrolled the whole earth and found it peaceful and tranquil."
+In a vision at night, I saw a man riding Am 7:1; a red horse.
+He was standing among the myrtle trees in a ravine, and behind him were red, brown and white horses.
+9 I asked, Rev 6:1 "What are these, my lord?"
+The angel with whom I was talking answered, "You will know."
+10 The man standing among the Dn 7:16 myrtle trees spoke, "They are those whom Yahweh sent to patrol the earth."
+11 These Rev 5:6 then reported to Yahweh's angel standing among the myrtle trees, "We have patrolled the whole earth and found it peaceful and tranquil."

-12 The angel of Yahweh spoke, "O Yahweh Jer of hosts, how long will you be without mercy ^{25:11} Dn for Jerusalem and the cities of Judah which 9.2 you have afflicted in anger these seventy years?"
-13Yahweh replied with comforting words to the angel who spoke to me.
-14 This 54:7 angel then turned to me and said, "Proclaim Hos this word which Yahweh Sabaoth speaks: 'I 11:8 am very jealous for Jerusalem and Zion, 15 but I am very angry with complacent nations.
-At first I was only a little angry with day of the Lord is drawing near.
-However, the Lord is watching and does not forget Jerusalem. - Second vision, 2:1-4, the powers which will events will certainly take place. - First vision, 1:7-17, apparently nothing in the external situation leads one to think that the destroy their political enemies are already in place.
+The angel of Yahweh spoke, "O Yah- Jer weh of hosts, how long will you be with- 25:11; out mercy for Jerusalem and the cities of Judah which you have afflicted in anger these seventy years?"
+13 Yahweh replied with comforting words to the angel who spoke to me.
+14 This angel then turned to 18 54:7; me and said, "Proclaim this word which Hos11:8 Yahweh Sabaoth speaks: 'I am very jealous for Jerusalem and Zion, 15 but I am very angry with complacent nations.
+At first, I was only a little angry with Jerusalem, but 18 51:3 they made things worse.'
+16 Therefore Yahweh says: 'I will turn again with mercy to Jerusalem, where my house will be rebuilt and the measuring line stretched."